hbui-cs366-S24/connect-to-a-linux-computer/README.md

 ```

-## Once you login, you can try out a few basic commands.
-You will probally see these commands in CS 266
+## Once you log on, you can try out a few basic commands.
+You will probably see these commands in CS 266

-# uname
+### uname
 Display system information

 ```